-The IAB is responsible for oversight over the RFC Series and acts as a body for final conflict resolution, including the process described in Section 4.3.
+The IAB is responsible for the oversight of the RFC Series and acts as a body for final conflict resolution, including the process described in Section 4.3.

-In order to provide continuity over periods longer than the nomcom appointment cycle and assure that oversight includes suitable subject matter expertise, the IAB will establish a group that implements oversight for the IAB, the RFC Series Oversight Committee (RSOC).
+In order to provide continuity over periods longer than the NomCom appointment cycle [RFC3777] and assure that oversight includes suitable subject matter expertise, the IAB will establish a group that implements oversight for the IAB, the RFC Series Oversight Committee (RSOC).

-The RSOC will act with authority delegated from the IAB: In general it will be the RSOC that will approve consensus policy and vision documents as developed by the RSE in collaboration with the community.
+The RSOC will act with authority delegated from the IAB: in general, it will be the RSOC that will approve consensus policy and vision documents as developed by the RSE in collaboration with the community.
 While it is expected that the IAB will exercise due diligence in its supervision of the RSOC, the RSOC should be allowed the latitude to do its job without undue interference from the IAB.
 Therefore, it is expected that the IAB will accord RSOC reports and recommendations the benefit of the doubt.

-For all decisions that affect the RSE individually (e.g. hiring and firing) the RSOC prepares recommendations for the IAB but final decision is the responsibility of the IAB.
-For instance the RSOC would:
+For all decisions that affect the RSE individually (e.g., hiring and firing), the RSOC prepares recommendations for the IAB, but the final decision is the responsibility of the IAB.
+For instance the RSOC would do the following:

-- o perform annual reviews of the RSE and report the result of these reviews to the IAB. - o manage RSE candidate selection and advise the IAB on candidate appointment (in other words select the RSE subject to IAB approval)
+- o perform annual reviews of the RSE and report the result of these reviews to the IAB. - o manage RSE candidate selection and advise the IAB on candidate appointment (in other words, select the RSE subject to IAB approval).